Dida language: Abou Dida

-The non-contracted vowels are //i e a o u//, and the contracted vowels //eˤ ɛˤ ɔˤ oˤ//.
-(These could be analyzed as //iˤ eˤ oˤ uˤ//, but here are transcribed with lower vowels to reflect their phonetic realization.
-There is no tense contrast with the low vowel.)
-The formants of the tense vowels show them to be lower than their non-tense counterparts: the formants of the highest tense vowels overlap the formants of the non-tense mid vowels, but there is visible tension in the lips and throat when these are enunciated carefully.
+The contracted vowels are transcribed here as //eˤ ɛˤ ɔˤ oˤ//.
+They may also be analyzed as //iˤ eˤ oˤ uˤ//, but the lower vowel symbols reflect their phonetic realization.
+There is no contracted counterpart to //a//.
+The formants of the contracted vowels show that they are lower than their non-contracted counterparts: the highest contracted vowels overlap in formant values with the non-contracted mid vowels.
+When articulated carefully, the contracted vowels are also accompanied by visible tension in the lips and throat.